 What are the requirements for becoming a prospective adopting couple?

-Couples do have to be married.
+Adoptive parents must be over 25 years of age to be considered.
+Couples must be married and actively participating in the Catholic Church.
 However, this does not exclude single parents from being a prospective adoptive parent, as the choice of whether a child is placed with a single parent or married couple is ultimately determined by the birth parent(s)’ preference.

 How soon after we apply will our home study begin?

 Upon attending the initial orientation, you will receive an application.
-Up to four families are scheduled for the next available education group sessions.
-The families are chosen on a first come first served basis, so the sooner the application is completed and submitted the better.
-Generally, it will take 4 to 6 months for an approved home study to be completed.
-The timeline may be prolonged if information from other sources like references, employment verifications, and clearances are not received in a timely fashion.
+Once the application is submitted to Catholic Social Services, families are scheduled for the next available educational group series.
+Families are chosen on a first come first served basis, so the sooner the application is completed and submitted the better.
+Generally, it will take 4 months for an approved home study to be completed after the educational series is completed by the couple.
+This timeline may be prolonged if information from other sources like references, employment verifications, and clearances are not received in a timely fashion.

 How intrusive is the process for adoptive parent(s)?

-The process is very thorough and detail oriented.
-We have to conduct extensive background checks that include child abuse clearances, criminal history, FBI fingerprinting, physician’s statements, income assessments, and in some cases more investigation.
-We will handle all of this with diligence, care and complete respect for your confidentiality.
+The Home Study process is very a thorough and detail oriented process.
+We have to conduct extensive background checks that include child abuse clearances, criminal history, FBI fingerprinting, physician’s statements, income assessments, and in some cases more information.
+We will handle all of this with diligence, care and complete respect for your family’s privacy.
 Your personal information is only shared with prospective birth parent(s), and your permission to release your information will be requested each time there is a birth parent interested in reviewing your file.